Mark-Norem/MischiefEngine/README.md

 # MischiefEngine
-Mischief Graphics Engine built using Open GL
+A game engine built using Open GL and C++